seyramgabriel/HNG-DevOps-Fetch-Tool/README.md

 Run ```which devopsfetch``` to output the location of devopsfetch script in order to update the devopsfetch.service file correctly with the path.

-#### Now you can run the devopsfetch script at any location without absolute path referencing
+#### Now you can run the devopsfetch script at any location without path referencing

 ```
 devopsfetch [ options ]